Learn about Indie Tabletop Club: a connected, cooperative platform bringing enthusiastic tabletop gamers to indie creators.

 For a good example of a game app, read more about the pilot app for Mike Hutchinson's Hobgoblin.

 Our game app for Mike Hutchinson's Hobgoblin has evolved from a humble battle generator to a fully fledged web app with a tailor-made army builder, syncing, versioning, sharing, and printing baked in.
-As of May 2024, it has been visited over 110K times, with close to 7K unique visitors.
+As of May 2024, it has been visited over 330K times, with over 20K unique visitors.
 Community members regularly use it to share their armies all over the internet — and they have fun doing it!

 I love the app!
 Only feedback I have is that it's really smooth and easy to use and actually quite addictive — I keep churning out lists every time i have a free moment 😅